 Generic user journey:

 Distributed Data Visualisation is a on-device building block meant to ease up building end-user UIs for showing data in informative way with a relevant story/journey.
-Visualiser requires a host system that runs the UI and that host system must configure it’s components (consent, contract) that are needed to operate this building block.
+Visualiser requires a host system that runs the UI and that host system must configure its components (consent, contract) that are needed to operate this building block.

-Because of the nature of this building block being slightly different than others, the reader of this document can not assume all server-side-building-blocks behaviors to exist in this BB.
+Because of the nature of this building block being slightly different than others, the reader of this document cannot assume all server-side-building-blocks behaviors to exist in this BB.

 Technical usage scenario 1: